Teacher Edition

 Use what you learned today to answer these questions.
 Elaborate as much as you can!

-Expected answer: I don't eat fish. / I don't like meat.
+Expected answer: I love coffee, eggs, and rice.
+I don't like fish.

 Extension activity: Aluno rapido: descrever 3 refeicoes completas (breakfast, lunch, dinner) usando have/eat/drink/like/love + don't.